yoavram/SciComPy/README.md

-# Computational Science with Python
+# Scientific Computing with Python
-## An introduction to computational science with the Python programming language for computer science students
+## An introduction to scientific computing with Python with the Python programming language for computer science students

 ## Syllabus
 Python is one of the leading programming languages for scientific